henesy/starbot/README.md

 	s~deregister #starboard :star:

+Set a channel to passively scan in the guild (rather than the default of all):

+	s~scan #art

+Set all channels to be scanned (if able to be read):

+	s~scan all

 Set the count for an emoji `:star:` in a channel `#starboard` to require `2` reactions:

 	s~count #starboard :star: 2